segunda/zombie/README.md

 [Marketcap](https://www.marketcap.cash/token/ZOMBIE)

+_This is not an investment advice or recommendation._

 ----------------------------------------------------------------------------------------------

-### ZOMBIE Bitcoin Cash Simple Ledger Protocol token
+### ZOMBIE Simple Ledger Protocol token

 Name: ZOMBIE